joelchan/notes/discourse-graph/patterns/PTN - discourse graph.md

                     1. These are contextual details (e.g., author, a graph, details about participants/setting) that ground the **OBSERVATION** notes

                     1. A minimal context snippet note is simply an unnamed excerpt, like a screenshot or quote from a source document.
-Like a [[[[ART]] - Hypothes.is]] [[annotation]], we can optionally add a note/description to this snippet to enrich it further.
+Like a [[ART - Hypothes.is]]

             - Conceptually, the three kinds of artifacts relate to each other like this: